 What advice can you give us when it comes to choosing a East and West Horsley conveyancing practice to deal with our lease extension?

 If you are instructing a conveyancer for your lease extension (regardless if they are a East and West Horsley conveyancing practice) it is imperative that he or she should be familiar with the legislation and specialises in this area of conveyancing.
 We advise that you make enquires with several firms including non East and West Horsley conveyancing practices before you instructing a firm.
 If the firm is ALEP accredited then so much the better.
 The following questions might be useful:

 How familiar is the practice with lease extension legislation?
 Can they put you in touch with clients in East and West Horsley who can give a testimonial?

-I bought a studio flat in East and West Horsley, conveyancing formalities finalised in 2011.
-Can you work out an approximate cost of a lease extension?
-Corresponding properties in East and West Horsley with a long lease are worth £185,000.
-The ground rent is £65 levied per year.
-The lease comes to an end on 21st October 2078
+I own a garden flat in East and West Horsley, conveyancing formalities finalised 5 years ago.
+Can you please calculate a probable premium for a statutory lease extension?
+Equivalent properties in East and West Horsley with over 90 years remaining are worth £206,000.
+The average or mid-range amount of ground rent is £45 yearly.
+The lease ceases on 21st October 2085

-The figure above a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first getting professional advice.
+The suggested premium range above a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure in the absence of detailed due diligence.
+Do not use this information in tribunal or court proceedings.
+There may be additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Please do not take any other action based on this information without first seeking the advice of a professional.